MustardChef/WSABuilds/README.md

 <div align="center">

-`DO NOT FORK`
+`⚠️DO NOT FORK⚠️`
 </div>

 # MagiskOnWSA (also includes Google Play Services)

-> Note: This repository is designed specifically not to be forked.
+> ⚠️ Note: This repository is designed specifically not to be forked.
 This does not use the same mechanism as the original MagiskOnWSA, as the original mechanism is slow and unreliable, and also violates GitHub's Terms of Service due to abuse of GitHub Actions in forks.
 Don't fork this repository unless you're a developer and want to modify the code itself or want to download a specific configuration of WSA not already available in the [Releases page](https://github.com/PeterNjeim/MagiskOnWSA/releases/latest).

 ## Installation